rn-g/fabric-sdk-go/README.md

 This SDK is targeted both towards the external access to a Hyperledger Fabric blockchain using a golang application and the use as an internal library in a peer to access API functions on other parts of the network.

 ## Build and Test

+This project must be cloned into `$GOPATH/src/github.com/hyperledger`.
+Package names have been chosen to match the Hyperledger project.

 Execute `go test` from the project root to build the library and run the basic headless tests.

 Execute `go test` in the `integration_test` to run end-to-end tests.
 This requires you to have: